kp7742/UE4Dumper/README.md

         2) Fixed 64bit Library Rebuilding Not Working
         3) Added New Elf Dump Fix for 64bit Library
         4) Added Option to Dump SDK with GWorld
 		    5) Updated Usage Text.
 - v0.5: Added Support to Resolve Functions
 - v0.6: 1) Added Support for UE 4.23+ Games for Strings and Objects(Use new Option: --newue)
 		    2) Added 64bit Offsets to Fix 64bit Support
 		    3) Updated SDK Generation Method for Faster Dumping
 		    4) Short Options has been remove due to conflict with new options
 - v0.7: Fixed Object Dumping issue for PUBG CN(As of Now Tested on GP v1.8.10.8640).
 - v0.8: Fixed 64bit Support for Latest PUBG Version
+- v0.9: Fixed Dumping issue with 64bit PUBG

 ## Features
 - No need of Ptrace